What Is Chickenpox?

-- Ask the doctor about using over-the-counter medicine for itching.
+- Ask the doctor about using over-the-counter medicine to take by mouth for itching.

 If your child has blisters in the mouth:

-- Serve cold, soft, and bland foods because chickenpox in the mouth can make drinking or eating difficult.
+- Give cold, soft, bland foods because chickenpox in the mouth can make it hard to drink or eat.
 Avoid anything acidic or salty, like orange juice or pretzels.

 - Give your child acetaminophen to help relieve pain.